suhacker1/website_v2/index.md

 # About Me

+Hi there!
+I’m Suha- a security and privacy engineer specializing in machine learning, robotics, and cryptography.
+Right now, I’m working at Trail of Bits- a software security firm in Lower Manhattan.

+I’m also earning my BS in Computer Science (Threads in [People]() and [Intelligence]()) at [Georgia Tech](), conducting research under [Prof. Wenke Lee](), and building robots as an electrical and software engineer on the [RoboJackets RoboNav Team]().

+Aside from these pursuits,  I’m keenly interested in privacy and civil liberties issues, human-computer interaction, cultural studies, cyberpunk and postmodern media, world cuisines, writing, and martial arts.

 Hi!
 My name is Suha Sabi Hussain and welcome to my site.

 I’m a native New Yorker working on problems in machine learning, security, and privacy.
 Right now: